What is a Fifth Cousin?

 How is a 5th Cousin Related to Me?

-A fifth cousin is a relative who shares a set of great-great-great-great-grandparents with you.
 To put it simply, a fifth cousin is a sibling of your great-great-great-grandparents.
 The number of cousins is a way of telling how many generations you both are from your common ancestor.

 This basically means that second cousins share a great-grandparent, third cousins share a great-great-grandparent.
 Subsequently, fifth cousins share a great-great-great-great grandparent, marking what is the 6th generation in your family tree.